 Let’s talk about dab pens and how to use them.

 Before we talk about dab pens, we have to talk about dabs in general.
 What are dabs?
-Dabs are a type of cannabis hash oil that you consume through a device called a dab rig.
+Dabs are a commonly used term for consuming cannabis concentrates, specifically a high-potency oil extract, that you consume through a device called a dab rig.
+Dabs are derived from cannabis flower but are much more potent than what is found in a typical joint.
 Dab rigs have reservoirs, usually made from glass, ceramic, or quartz, called bangers (or nails) where you place the oil while heating the reservoir until the oil vaporizes, and you’re able to suck the vapor through a dab rig’s mouthpiece.

-Dab pens are electronic devices that take the aforementioned process and make it portable.
+Dab pens are electronic devices that take the aforementioned process and make it convenient and portable.
 Unlike traditional vaporizers, they work directly with dabs (waxes), instead of pre-filled oil pods and cartridges.
 Dab pens are also called wax pens.
 Wax is just another consistency of dabs.
+There are different types of cannabis concentrates, such as shatter, budder, badder, diamonds, wax, resin, rosin, BHO (butane hash oil), honey oil, crumble, and oil, each with unique forms and effects.

 What is the best cannabis dab pen?